Chutney soca: Origin

 The father of chutney soca is Garfield Blackman, who rose to fame as Lord Shorty with his 1963 hit "Clock and Dagger" and took on the name "Ras Shorty-I" in 1980 after a spiritual change in direction.
 He started out writing songs and performing in the calypso genre in the 1960s.
-Shorty's very first recording in 1962 was a calypso with a strong East Indian influence called "Long Mango".
+Shorty's first recording in 1962 was a calypso with a strong East Indian influence called "Long Mango".
 He next revisited the fusion of an East Indian style melody with calypso in a song called "Indian Singers" in 1966.
 In the early 1970s in an effort to modernize calypso, Shorty began regularly experimenting with it including his blending of Calypso with local Indian music and rhythms.
 Shorty added Indian instruments, including the dholak, tabla and dhantal.
 Shorty experimented with fusing calypso and elements of Indo-Caribbean music for nearly a decade before unleashing "the soul of calypso" – soca music.

 Chutney soca's development as a musical genre included its fusion with calypso and Indian musical instruments – particularly the dholak, tabla and dhantal – as demonstrated in Lord Shorty's classic compositions "Ïndrani" and "Shanti Om".